 Update: Access to Maiton Island has been suspended until further notice.
 We found a tour that included snorkeling around the island but we are not yet sure if you can walk on the beach of Maiton.
 Have a look at this tour here

 There is not much to do on this small island, but it feels like a total escape from busy Phuket.
 Swim, relax, explore a bit, eat and drink, go snorkelling, and enjoy the peace in a lounger under the trees; the day feels perfect.

 How to go to Maiton Island

-The problem is that the 60 other rooms are still standing in a wreck condition.
-Some are converted in abandoned storage rooms, to neglected staff houses, all the way to total wrecks by the sea… it’s really surreal!
-Imagine going to tour villa at night, having to walk by a few wrecks?
+The problem is that the 60 other rooms are still in wreck condition.
+Some are converted into abandoned storage rooms, dilapidated staff houses and total wrecks by the sea; it’s so surreal!
+Imagine going to your villa at night and having to walk along with a few wrecked cottages.
 That’s a little creepy.
-(Look at the photos lower in the page).
+(Look at the photos lower on the page).
 We suppose that running such a big and expensive resort so far from the main island was not profitable in the long run.